georgezzeng/Articles/README.md

 - All images must be absolute
     - As these images will be served from a variety of folders and depths you must use an absolute url
     - Absolute URL to use: `https://raw.githubusercontent.com/CHTC/Articles/main/images/`
+    - You should put all of your articles in the main folder and import from there even in the dev branch

 ## Previewing your Article